QiT-lab/alpha-marker/README.md

 ![ok3j3x3q](https://github.com/user-attachments/assets/a4432e49-5577-4be0-b139-acb9f5692698)

 First, segment the whole genome.
-This step uses a dynamic programming segmentation algorithm to divide the genome into consistent region blocks with the software named wgbstools (https://github.com/nloyfer/wgbs_tools) developed by Netanel et al[1].
+This step uses a dynamic programming segmentation algorithm to divide the genome into consistent region blocks with the software named wgbstools (https://github.com/nloyfer/wgbs_tools).
 We use *segment* command to divide the whole genome.The input is beta files of all your samples, block.bed is the output.
 The region less than 4 CpGs will be discarded.

 ```